 We spent sixteen months in court, eighteen hearings in all, many more appointments with child advocates and therapists and cops and social services folks, every corner of our lives being crawled over with fine instruments as happens when someone alleges a sexual relationship between a parent and a child.

 When all was said and done, all of Valerie Haumont’s parental rights were removed, not just the right to make medical or educational decisions but also to even see Sofia, and I was given sole custody of my daughter.
 The case number is 93DR2093 in the 20th Judicial District of Colorado in Boulder if you can find a way to get into it and have a taste for psychopathological family gore.
 (Access is unlikely, for obvious reasons, child custody case records are customarily sealed.
-I could provide ample documentation from those files, but I’d likely be prosecuted and imprisoned for doing it.)
+I could provide ample documentation from those files and my own, but I’d be prosecuted and imprisoned for doing it.)

 Her friend’s mother, Tess Englund, was a deeply unbalanced person, a friend of my ex-wife who had tried to involve herself in court proceedings when we divorced when Sofia was 4 and again when she was 11 and Sofi’s mom told her tales.

-A few months later, my daughter went out for breakfast one day with her friend Alisha and Alisha’s mother Tess and never came back.
+A few months later, my daughter went out for breakfast one day with her friend Alicia and Alicia’s mother Tess and never came back.
 For thirteen days the police and FBI searched for them.
 On the thirteenth day, I came home to find an envelope in my mailbox from the 20th Judicial District of Colorado.
 It contained a one line order from a completely different judge stating that the custody of Sofia was remanded to her mother — an untreated serial abuser of a child about whom there was a file in the courthouse a foot and a half thick.
 No hearing, no evidence of any kind, a child hidden from the police and FBI for weeks.

 To get appellate review of any family law decision in Colorado took nearly two years at that time, in my understanding (I’ve been to law school but do not practice).
 They essentially state twice in the family law code, “Not much point in coming here, the trial judge was there and we weren’t, and we tend to presume he or she got it right.”
 Sofia was already in high school.

 When someone makes allegations of a sexual nature about you and your child, your friends hope to god you’re telling the truth.
-In the back of their minds, though, they understand that if you’re lying, you’re going to be giving it a very good effort.
+In the back of their minds, though, they understand that if you’re lying, you’re going to be giving it a very good effort, given the consequences.
 So when a thorough and principled judge like Dan Hale involves them, you, your daughter, her teachers, doctors, friends, grandparents, and all but the dog in a year and a half long process and declares that everything said about you both was false, and then places the most emphatic punishments and barriers available under law onto her mother, your friends breathe a huge sigh of relief.

 I spent every night wide awake for several years, vibrating, thinking of removing some people’s heads from their bodies.
 That’s a hard way to spend time, but an unavoidable one if you love a child as I loved Sofia.
 I had shingles three times in the first year.
 In one instance the left side of my face was paralyzed for several weeks and I went blind in that eye for three days.